smxi/inxi/README.txt

 ====================================================================
-README for development branch of inxi Perl version.
+README for development branch of inxi Perl version: pinxi
 ====================================================================
 FILE:    README.txt
-VERSION: 1.1
+VERSION: 1.2
-DATE:    2017-12-07
+DATE:    2017-12-09

 NOTE: While the real program name will never change, for the sake of clarity, I will refer to the inxi-perl dev branch inxi as pinxi, and bash/gawk master branch inxi as binxi in the following.

+During development, so I can more easily test changes, the name is changed on the file and internally to pinxi until it is ready  for release in master branch.

 ====================================================================